telerik/xaml-docs/upgrade/installation-upgrading-from-trial-to-developer-license-wpf.md

 * Back up your application.

-* Manually Telerik references in your project in Visual Studio to point to the new DLLs or use the [References Resolver](https://marketplace.visualstudio.com/items?itemName=DeyanYosifov.ReferencesResolverExtension) extension to achieve this automatically.
+* Manually update the Telerik references in your Visual Studio project to point to the new DLLs or use the [References Resolver](https://marketplace.visualstudio.com/items?itemName=DeyanYosifov.ReferencesResolverExtension) extension to achieve this automatically.

 * Clean the solution.